-So how do the Scorpion and his men pose a threat to Captain Marvel?
+So how do the Scorpion and his men even pose a remote threat to Captain Marvel?
 I mean you can’t really have a movie serial with nail-biting cliffhangers if the outcome is never in question.
-Well to solve this problem most of the chapters deal with one of Billy’s friends being in danger, whether it be Betty or his best pal Whitey Murphy (William Benedict), and occasionally it will be Billy in danger but then the script forces the henchman to gag Billy for no particular reason (we know it’s so he can’t speak the name “Shazam!” but the bad guys don’t know that) and they never gag Betty or Whitey.
-Of course most of those cliffhangers are resolved with Billy managing to get the gag off at the last minute so there really wasn’t all that much suspense after the first couple of times he does this.
+Well to solve this problem most of the chapters deal with one of Billy’s friends being in danger, whether it be Betty or his best pal Whitey Murphy (William Benedict), and occasionally it will be Billy in danger but then the script forces the henchman to gag Billy for no particular reason (we know it’s so he can’t speak the name “Shazam!” but the bad guys don’t know that), and they never gag Betty or Whitey.
+Of course, most of those cliffhangers are resolved with Billy managing to get the gag off at the last minute, so there really wasn’t all that much suspense after the first couple of times he does this.